Instance Space Analysis for the Car Sequencing Problem: Experimental Results

 \subsection{Visualizing Algorithm Performance}

 We test the performance of six algorithms on the 247 problem instances.
-This includes three existing algorithms, i.e., LR-ACO, 10-LNS (LNS with a fixed window size of 10) and LCM-LNS (LNS with a window size computed by the lowest common multiple of $q$ values), as well as three new algorithms, i.e., Adaptive-LNS (the improved version of LNS), MIP (solved by Gurobi), and MIP with lazy constraints (solved by Gurobi).
+The algorithms are LR-ACO, 10-LNS (LNS with a fixed window size of 10), LCM-LNS (LNS with a window size computed by the lowest common multiple of $q$ values), and MIP (solved by Gurobi), as well as two new algorithms i.e., Adp-LNS (the adaptive version of LNS) and MIP with lazy constraints (solved by Gurobi).
 The parameter setting for LR-ACO is consistent with the original paper \citep{Thiruvady2014a}.
 Gurobi 6.5.1 is used to solve the MIPs with 4 cores and 10GB of memory given.
-The parameter settings for Gurobi are tuned by hand: Barrier Iteration Limit = 30 iterations; MIPGap = 0.005; Presolve = 1 (conservative); Barrier Ordering = Nested Dissection; Cuts = -1 (aggressive); Cut Passes = 200 (large); Barrier Convergence Tolerance = 0.0001; Presparsify = 1 (turn on always); Pre pass limit = 2.
+The parameter settings for Gurobi are tuned by hand: barrier iteration limit = 30; MIPgap = 0.005; Presolve = 1 (conservative); barrier ordering = nested dissection; cuts = -1 (aggressive); cut passes = 200 (large); barrier convergence tolerance = 0.0001; presparsify = 1 (turn on always); pre pass limit = 2.
 The time limit for each algorithm to solve an instance is set to one hour.
 The objective value ($y_b$) generated by an algorithm for an instance is compared against the best known lower bound ($y_{lb}$) for that instance to compute an optimality gap $(y_b-y_{lb})/y_b \in [0,1)$.
-The optimality gap generated by an algorithm for an instance indicates how well the algorithm performs on that instance.
+The gap generated by an algorithm for an instance indicates how well the algorithm performs on that instance.

 The performance of each algorithm is visualized in the two-dimensional instance space in Fig. \ref{fig:optimality gap}, where each dot represents an instance and its color indicates the optimality gap generated by the corresponding algorithm for that instance.
-We observe that most of the hard instances lie in the bottom left region of the instance space, which corresponds to seven categories of the newly generated instances (as shown in the second graph of Fig. \ref{fig:instance distribution}), as well as part of the CSPLIB and Gravel instances.
-Some of the newly generated Ranyu and lopq instances are also hard.
+We observe that most of the hard instances lie in the bottom left region of the instance space, which corresponds to five categories of newly generated instances (as shown in the first graph of Fig. \ref{fig: new instance distribution}), as well as part of the CSPLIB and Gravel instances.
+Some of the newly generated \textsf{RanyU} and \textsf{loPQ} instances are also hard.
 The Perron \& Shaw instances were considered to be among the hardest problem instances available in the literature \citep{perron2004combining}, but we observe that these instances are relatively easy for the six algorithms to solve.
 The LR-ACO algorithm is clearly outperformed by other algorithms, thus we will leave LR-ACO out in the subsequent analysis.